harbaum/MiSTeryNano/MODES.md

 device on the PC and it can be used to update the FPGA as usual.
 After the next power-cycle the MCU will return into "Normal mode".

+## Summary

+The tree operation modes of a MiSTeryNano installation can be reached using the UPDATE button on the Tang Nano 20k:

+  * Without the button pressed the MiSTeryNano will boot the FPGA and the on-board BL616 MCU into the normal use mode.
+  * With the UPDATE button pressed during power-on the MCU will go into update mode and the MCU can be flashed from a PC via USB.
+  * The UPDATE button pressed ~1 second _after_ power on for five further seconds the MCU will go into FPGA update mode and the FPGA can be flashed from a PC via USB.